 Being at school is a very important part of any child’s life.
 It enables them to learn, to make friends, to gain important knowledge and to develop a variety of skills which will prepare them for adult life.
 School and parents/carers are partners in making this a success.
-As parents or carers it is your legal responsibility to make sure your child makes the most of this opportunity by attending regularly and aiming for at least 97%.
+As parents or carers it is your legal responsibility to make sure your child makes the most of this opportunity by attending regularly and aiming for 100%.

 Please see the Attendance Policy below for further information.

 Please telephone the school office on (01304) 612148 by 8.45 a.m. if your child is not able to attend school due to illness.
 Please ensure that a phone call is made so that the school knows that your child is safe and secure, daily.
 We have a duty of care to each and every one of our children, including knowing why they are not in school, therefore, if we have not been notified of an absence we will telephone home that morning.

 If your child requires the school to administer medicine orally during the school day, parents/carers should complete a form authorising this which can be obtained from the school office.

 In line with the recommendations of Public Health England we advise parents that if their child develops diarrhoea/and or vomiting whilst at school to please ensure that they are collected promptly.
 To help prevent the spread of infection within schools, all children with diarrhoea and/or vomiting should stay away from school until 48 hours after the diarrhoea and/or vomiting has stopped.

 Should my Child go to School Today?
 Parental Guidance from the NHS

 When your child arrives late at school, he/she misses the teacher’s instructions and the introduction to the lesson.
 Your child may also feel embarrassed at having to enter the classroom late and this can be disruptive to the other children in the class.
 Punctuality is important for the child to start the day off well.

 Do you know how much learning children miss out on?